nakyewairene/Lexical-analyzer/README.md

 # Lexical-analyzer
-A lex program to identify tokens - Integer constants , identifiers and operstors
+A lex program to identify tokens - Integer constants , identifiers and operators